1. Get copies of your criminal records

 How to file In person

-Go to the courthouse in the county where your court case should be filed.
+Go to the courthouse in the county or district where your court case should be filed.
 Give the Circuit Clerk your original form and the required number of copies to stamp.
 The Circuit Clerk will keep the original form and give back your copies.
 Pay the filing fee or file your Application for Waiver of Court Fees.

 How to file by mail